BhagyaHendalage/Mycobiomes-analysis-through-metabarcoding/README.md

 ## Abstract

 Welsh onion (Allium fistulosum L.) constitutes an important plant species cultivated in Taiwan due the benefits and applications in different areas.
 Stemphylium vesicarium causes a fungal disease called Stemphylium leaf blight disease (SLB) or stalk rot in Welsh onions.
 This project constitutes a preliminary metabarcoding based mycobiota study conducted to decipher any difference in the endophytic fungal communities associated with healthy and diseased SLB Welsh onion plants.
 Metabarcoding sequences for the study were provided by the National Taiwan University, Taiwan.
 We used high-throughput sequencing analysis to determine the diversity and abundances of microbes associated roots and leaves in Welsh onion under disease and healthy conditions.
-Sequence data of four samples;
-- leaves (HL) and roots (HR) of healthy onion plants
--  leaves (DL) and roots (DR) of diseased (suffering from (Stemphylium leaf blight disease) onion plants

-were received for the preliminary investigation The sequence data was analyzed using the
+Sequence data of four samples, leaves (HL) and roots (HR) of healthy onion plants, leaves (DL) and roots (DR) of diseased (suffering from Stemphylium leaf blight disease) onion plants were received for the preliminary investigation The sequence data was analyzed using,
 - QIIME 2 (Quantitative insights Into Microbial Ecology) pipeline

 - R language